 - Concert Film: Directed Let's Spend the Night Together for The Rolling Stones and Solo Trans for Neil Young.

 - Creator Cameo: Inspired by Alfred Hitchcock, he often gave himself tiny, usually silent parts in his own films.
-In fact, he's in the very first shot of his debut film The Landlord (as the groom at a wedding; It was filmed at Ashby's own Real Life wedding).
+In fact, he's seen in the very first shot of his debut film The Landlord (as the groom at a wedding; it was filmed at Ashby's own Real Life wedding to actress Joan Marshall).

-- Production Posse: Frequently worked with Jon Voight, Lee Grant, Jack Warden and David Clennon as actors, Robert Towne and Robert C. Jones as writers, and Charles Mulvehill as producer.
+- Production Posse: Frequently worked with actors Jon Voight, Lee Grant, Jack Warden, and David Clennon, writers Robert Towne and Robert C. Jones, and producer Charles Mulvehill.

 - Rich Boredom: Several of Ashby's protagonists are wealthy people who find the strictures of upper class life confining and rebel against them: The Landlord (wealthy young white Long Island fop tries to gentrify a black Brooklyn neighborhood, only to develop empathy for the residents), Harold and Maude (wealthy young Californian stages fake suicides and gets into a relationship with an elderly woman), Shampoo (Beverly Hills/Hollywood types engage in sexual shenanigans), Being There (a simpleminded gardener fascinates a bunch of D.C. movers-and-shakers, and the Trophy Wife of one of them becomes sexually attracted to him).